Download the 2DCC MIP User Policies and Procedures: PDF | Word DOCX

 Proprietary or confidential data that is obtained or generated through participation with users will be maintained and secured locally as a copy of that shared with the user and is subject to a non-disclosure/confidentiality (and intellectual property) agreement administered by the Penn State Office of Technology Management between the user institution and Penn State University.

-I. User Agreement
+I. User Agreements

 Research Projects